bruno-garbaccio/OCI-stacks/README.md

 # Disclaimer

-The terraform script present in this repo are mines and provided "as is".
-They do not represent the best practices of Oracle and are intended to demonstrate possible automations within Oracle Cloud Infrastructure.
+The terraform scripts present in this repo are mines and provided "as is".
+They do not represent the view or best practices of Oracle and are intended to demonstrate possible automations within Oracle Cloud Infrastructure.

 # Summary